brandur/org/drafts/heroku-values.md

 If given the opportunity to start from a blank slate, I can't say for sure that I would use some of our staple technologies like Ruby again, but Postgres is a certainty.

 It's possible that we missed out on some cutting edge technologies that would have offered major benefits, but the resources saved by _not_ jumping on every database du jour is incalculable.
-There is probably room in Heroku's stack for an HA store, but the decision can be delayed until a few mature options are available; get good at operating Postgres in the meantime.
+There's probably still room in Heroku's stack for an HA store, but it was the right thing to do to delay the introduction of one until a number of mature options were available.
+In the meantime, we got really good at operating Postgres.

-Having a crack team of hugely talented Postgres engineers available to help out in case I ran into a really tough problem didn't hurt my positive outlook on the database either.
-I can't even count the number of times that this team bailed my team out of situations that we'd never be able to resolve on our own.
+The only thing better than Postgres itself was our Heroku Data team (known affectionately internally as the DOD, or Department of Data).
+This team of hugely talented engineers saved my skin an untold number of times as I dealt [with pretty involved operational problems][postgres-queues] (thank-you [Maciek][maciek] in particular for stepping in way more often than you should have).
+I was told a number of times that I was their highest-maintenance customer, and it was probably true.
 ## Culture

 ### Leadership & Inspiration

 I've never had the opportunity to work with so many people who inspired me on such a fundamental level as those who I met at Heroku, especially in my early days there.
-The company had everything: great leaders, great engineers, and great designers.
+The company had everything: great leaders, inspiring thinkers, great engineers, and great designers.

 ### Self-service